LET OUR FAMILY

 First-Degree Assault (Class A Felony)

-“Great bodily harm” generally refers to severe, long-lasting, or permanent injury.
+Note: “Great bodily harm” generally refers to a severe, long-lasting, or permanent injury.

 Second-Degree Assault (Class B Felony or A if sexually motivated)